Which singular tangent bundles are isomorphic?: The Euler class and a Poincaré-Hopf index theorem for b -tangent bundles

-In the previous sections we have computed the Stiefel-Whitney and Pontrjagin classes in terms of equation \eqref{eq:sw-class-btang}.
-This procedure works because these classes are \emph{stable}.
-The Euler class is the only notable exception to this fact.
-Therefore, we need a different approach to compute the Euler class of a $b^m$-tangent bundle.\footnote{If we were to mimick the approach given in equation \eqref{eq:sw-class-btang}, the product formula $\chi(E \oplus F) = \chi(E) \smile \chi(F)$ together with $\chi(\mathbb{R}) = 0$ would yield the trivial relation $0 = 0$.
-Here we are assuming that the bundle $L$ is trivial: as we will see, this assumption is necessary.}
+In the previous sections, we computed the Stiefel--Whitney and Pontrjagin classes using the expression in equation~\eqref{eq:sw-class-btang}.
+This approach is valid because these characteristic classes are \emph{stable}.
+The Euler class is the only notable exception to this principle.
+Thus, a different approach is required to compute the Euler class of a $b^m$-tangent bundle. \footnote{If we were to mimick the approach given in equation \eqref{eq:sw-class-btang}, the product formula $\chi(E \oplus F) = \chi(E) \smile \chi(F)$ together with $\chi(\mathbb{R}) = 0$ would yield the trivial identity $0 = 0$.
+Here we are assuming that the bundle $L$ is trivial; as we will see, this assumption is necessary.}

 We begin by recalling that the Euler class of a vector bundle $E$ is defined if and only if $E$ is orientable.
 By \Cref{prop:equiv-linebund-swclass}, we know the line bundle $L$ is trivial and all other characteristic classes agree, modulo torsion.
+In the specific case of the tangent bundle, i.e. $E = \mathrm{T}M$, the Euler class can be recovered by means of the de Rham isomorphism in terms of the Euler number,

+Observe that this quantity does not depend on the choice of orientation, since once an orientation of $M$ is fixed, it canonically determines an orientation of $\mathrm{T}M$, and this choice leaves $\chi(M)$ invariant.